CUNYTechPrep/guides/README.md

 ## PostgreSQL

-[Postgres](https://www.postgresql.org/) is a widely used and open source relational database.
-The applications we develop in this program make use of the postgres database.
+[PostgreSQL](https://www.postgresql.org/) is a widely used and open source relational database.
+The applications we develop in this program make use of the PostgreSQL database.

 [Install on a Mac](install-pg-mac.md)